Constitution, Citizenship, Legal System

 Legislature and Government

 General elections are held every four years.
-The next General Election will take place on 22 June 2022.
+The next General Election will take place in 2026.

 Parish(es) No Deputies